Security

 Your YNAB account password is one-way salted and hashed using multiple iterations of a key derivation function for passwords.
 (Those sound like made up words, but these are best practices!)
 Even if someone were to steal the YNAB database of passwords, they would not know your password and would be forced to (very slowly!) guess every possible password in order to find it.

-We prevent brute force password attacks (where an attacker attempts to guess the password for an account many times in a row).
-We also help you choose stronger passwords by 1) requiring that passwords be eight characters or longer, and 2) specifically preventing you from using the top 2,085 most commonly used passwords.
-(It’s quite an interesting list, should you choose to Google it.)
+We prevent brute force password attacks (where an attacker attempts to guess the password for an account many times in a row) and help you choose stronger passwords by ensuring that they are long, strong and random.

 Data Retention